ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 Guidelines for Cyber Security Incidents | Not Applicable | The Agency is responsible for identifying, managing and reporting cyber security incidents.
 Guidelines for Outsourcing | Applicable  | Shared responsibility between the HybridSystem and the Agency consuming it.
 Guidelines for Security Documentation | Applicable | The HybridSystem provides system-specific documentation to be read in conjunction with the Agency’s cyber security strategy.
-Guidelines for Physical Security | Not Applicable | The HybridSystem inherits the physical security controls which are implemented by Microsoft for Azure and Office 365 components.
+Guidelines for Physical Security | Not Applicable | The HybridSystem inherits the physical security controls which are implemented by Microsoft for Azure and Microsoft 365 components.
 Guidelines for Personnel Security | Not Applicable | The Agency is responsible for the personnel security as it relates to users of the HybridSystem.
 Guidelines for Communications Infrastructure | Not Applicable | The Agency is responsible for communications infrastructure leveraged by the HybridSystem.
 Guidelines for Communications Systems | Applicable | The HybridSystem includes Microsoft Teams which provides video conferencing functionality.
 Guidelines for Enterprise Mobility | Applicable | The HybridSystem includes the management and use of mobile devices.
 Guidelines for Evaluated Products | Applicable | The HybridSystem includes Windows 10 which has been evaluated.
-Additionally, the HybridSystem leverages Office 365 services which include evaluated products.
+Additionally, the HybridSystem leverages Microsoft 365 services which include evaluated products.
-Guidelines for ICT Equipment Management | Not Applicable | The HybridSystem does not contain any Information and Communications Technology (ICT) Equipment, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft.
+Guidelines for ICT Equipment Management | Not Applicable | The HybridSystem does not contain any Information and Communications Technology (ICT) Equipment, and the security of the Azure and Microsoft 365 hosting equipment is the responsibility of Microsoft.
 Guidelines for Media | Applicable | The HybridSystem is responsible for restricting the use of unapproved media.
 Guidelines for System Hardening | Applicable | Hardening of operating systems and applications included in the HybridSystem is applicable.
 Guidelines for System Management | Applicable | Management of HybridSystem system components is applicable.
 Guidelines for System Monitoring | Applicable | Monitoring of HybridSystem system components is applicable.
 Guidelines for Software Development | Not Applicable | The HybridSystem is not designed to support software development activities.
 Guidelines for Database Systems | Not Applicable | The Agency is responsible for database systems leveraged by the HybridSystem.
-Guidelines for Email | Applicable | The HybridSystem leverages Office 365 to provide email functionality.
+Guidelines for Email | Applicable | The HybridSystem leverages Microsoft 365 to provide email functionality.
 Guidelines for Networking | Applicable | The HybridSystem is designed to run using the public internet.
-All security controls are implemented on the endpoint devices and the Office 365 component.
-The Office 365 design includes a high-level network diagram showing the components that are considered in scope.
+All security controls are implemented on the endpoint devices and the Microsoft 365 component.
+The Microsoft 365 design includes a high-level network diagram showing the components that are considered in scope.
 Conditional access policies and MCAS to limit access to the environment from anonymity networks.
 The configuration and fine tuning of these policies is the shared responsibility of the Agency and the HybridSystem.
 Guidelines for Cryptography | Applicable | The HybridSystem makes use of cryptography to protect both data at rest and data in transit.
-Guidelines for Gateways | Applicable | The HybridSystem leverages Exchange Online Protection and Office 365 Advanced Threat Protection (ATP) for content filtering.
+Guidelines for Gateways | Applicable | The HybridSystem leverages Exchange Online Protection and Microsoft 365 Advanced Threat Protection (ATP) for content filtering.
 Guidelines for Data Transfers | Applicable | The HybridSystem is responsible for implementing technical controls relating to data transfer and content filtering.

 ## Cyber security roles